Vortex-16/Chain-Torque/README.md

 # ChainTorque

-### _Web3 Engineering Marketplace with AI-Powered CAD Editor_
+### _Web3 Engineering Platform with AI-Powered CAD Editor_

-> **ChainTorque** revolutionizes 3D model marketplaces by combining blockchain technology, AI-driven optimization, and real-time 3D interaction to create a secure, transparent, and intelligent platform for engineering assets.
+> **ChainTorque** revolutionizes 3D model platforms by combining blockchain technology, AI-driven optimization, and real-time 3D interaction to create a secure, transparent, and intelligent platform for engineering assets.

 ## 🚀 **What is ChainTorque?**

-ChainTorque is a comprehensive Web3 platform that solves critical problems in the 3D engineering marketplace:
+ChainTorque is a comprehensive Web3 platform that solves critical problems in the 3D engineering space:

 - **🛡️ NFT-Based Licensing**: Blockchain-verified ownership and licensing
 - **🎮 Interactive 3D Previews**: Inspect models before purchasing